Israel's Paz Oil swings to Q1 profit on COVID-19 recovery

-Israel's Paz Oil (PZOL.TA) swung to a first-quarter profit, saying on Tuesday there was higher demand for fuel as the country emerged from a coronavirus lockdown.
+JERUSALEM (Reuters) - Israel’s Paz Oil swung to a first-quarter profit, saying on Tuesday there was higher demand for fuel as the country emerged from a coronavirus lockdown.

 Paz, Israel’s largest distributor of refined oil products, said it earned an adjusted 30 million shekels ($9.3 million)in the quarter, versus a loss of 97 million a year prior.
 Revenue fell to 2.2 billion shekels from 2.8 billion due in part to lower prices of oil products during the coronavirus crisis.